tardate/LittleArduinoProjects/playground/ATtiny/FlickeringFireEffect/README.md

     * on each update it adjusts the flames brightness
     * the maximum change per update is set by the brightness input
     * the actual change in brightness is determined by the `mix` value for each flame.
 This sets the percentage of the new value that is mixed with the old value.
 Lower values will mean more slowly changing updates

+The ATtiny85 is programmed using an Arduino Uno as described in [LEAP#070 Programming an ATtiny With ArduinoISP](../ProgrammingWithArduinoISP).

 ## Credits and References